AksharDP/manga-translator/README.md

 ```
 Put all the images that you would like to translate into the input folder that is created when you run the program the first time.

-You can also change the language detection for PaddleOCR in config.ini
+You can change the language detection for PaddleOCR in config.ini

 There are many ways to improve the program: